Leicester City: From champions to the Championship in seven years? Rob Dorsett assesses the Foxes' demise

-Leicester sit third-bottom of the Premier League table with three games left to save their season, less than six years after they lifted the league title; watch Leicester vs Liverpool live on MNF from 7pm on Monday; kick-off 8pm
+Leicester sit second-bottom of the Premier League table with two games left to save their season, less than six years after they lifted the league title; watch Newcastle vs Leicester live on MNF from 7pm on Monday; kick-off 8pm

 Seven years ago last weekend, Wes Morgan lifted the Premier League trophy.